Sound reproduction, audio measurements & fidelity: the 10 basic rules

 The shape of the signal itself is also irrelevant (square wave response, impulse response).
 We can't assess fidelity by looking at the waveform.

-8. Audio measurements & fidelity
+8. Audio measurements & fidelity - the main categories

-(A short summary.)
+(A short overview.)

 9. Thresholds & "worst-case" thresholds